Menditect/documentation/docs/definitions/test-step.md

 - Click the Recycle bin icon on the Test Step you want to delete.

 Note that it is possible that due to deleting a Test Step and dependencies with another Test Step, an error will occur prohibiting the execution of the Test Configuration.

+### Open the Microflow or Domain Model associated with a Test Step in Mendix Studio
+- Go to the Automatic Test Case that the Test Step is in
+- Select the Test Step
+- Click on *Mx Studio* on top of the test step details pane on the right

 ## Related topics
 - [Assert Attribute Value](assert-attribute-value)